swiftlang/swift-org-website/getting-started/library-swiftpm/index.md

         └── MyLibraryTests.swift
 ~~~

 `Package.swift` is the manifest file for Swift.
-It’s where you keep metadata for your project, as well as dependencies.
+It’s where you keep metadata for your project, as well as its dependencies.

 `Sources/MyLibrary/MyLibrary.swift` is the library initial source file and where we’ll write our library code.
 `Test/MyLibraryTests/MyLibraryTests.swift` is where we can write tests for our library.